ayushanand18/GSoC_design_documents/updates/week-11.md

         + spatial distribution analysis
         + taxonomic distribution analysis
         + MoF analysis
-+ updated the changelog and upgradded version for the package
++ updated the changelog and upgraded version for the package
     + also changed the `Development Status` to `4 - Beta` for PyPI
++ updating depth definition in docs through [#73](https://github.com/iobis/pyobis/pull/73)
+    + added units and direction to depth values and tries to remove ambiguity in the physical parameters being used to query from OBIS via pyobis.
+Directly resolved [#68](https://github.com/iobis/pyobis/issues/68)

 ### Tasks working on
 + working on PRCRMP biodiversity notebook
     + recreating the map graphic